The Element Barium

 - It’s said that barite (composed of barium sulfate), was used in ancient witchcraft.

 - Our Earth’s crust is about 0.0425% barium.

 - When barium sulfate was discovered, it was mistaken to be the philosopher’s stone.

 - It’s that said Galileo was fascinated by barium sulfate’s phosphorescent glow.

 - The element is often alloyed with other metals.

-- Barium is used in x-rays because it is heavier element, and heavier elements absorb & scatter x-rays.
+- Barium is used in x-rays because it is a heavier element.
+Heavier elements absorb & scatter x-rays more efficiently.
 It is also less toxic than lead or mercury.